Accommodations for Pregnant Students

 This includes students experiencing any pregnancy-related condition for which they may need accommodations, including pregnancy, fertility treatments, and medical conditions related to miscarriage.

 For all students who would like to register for a consultation on accommodations, please fill out the Pregnant and Parenting Student Registration Form.
-It will be received by Jody Drafta and she will contact you to discuss accommodations.
+It will be received by the Title IX Office, and someone will contact you to discuss accommodations.

 Contact the Title IX Office

 - Marjory Fisher, JD: Title IX Coordinator, [email protected], 212-853-1276